|

 sales service.

-For good advice please read the section below before E mailing me or click the link below to visit the
+For good advice please read the section below before E mailing me or click the link below to visit our forum

-Friendly metal detecting forum where beginners are more than welcome to post providing it is not about Chinese machines they have just purchased from E Bay.
+Once registered beginners are more than welcome to post their metal detecting questions providing it is not about Chinese machines they have just purchased from E Bay.

 Also take a look at my